 Some common challenges in cases of sexual abuse are time limits and adequate insurance coverage to compensate the victims.

 - Time Limits: All types of cases have time limits within which one must file a lawsuit.
 These are usually referred to as “statutes of limitation”.
-When a child is injured, most states allow additional time for pursuit of a case until the child reaches adulthood.
-How this is applied varies from state to state.
-In addition, it is accepted that sexual abuse can be such a traumatic event, that many victims repress the memory or recognition of injury.
+When an abuser injures a child, most states allow the victim to pursue a case after they reach adulthood.
+Howerver, application of this rule varies from state-to-state.
+In addition, sexual abuse can be such a traumatic event that many victims repress the memory of injury.
 Many states, including Missouri, recognize extended time when victims repress memories.
-This is a concept somewhat unique to sexual abuse cases, and only attorneys with experience in navigating these time limits will give you the best chance for success;
+This concept is somewhat unique to sexual abuse cases.
+Therefore, only attorneys with experience working within these time limits will give you the best chance for success.

-- Many individuals or organizations have insurance that may be available to victims, if a successful case is made that the insured (e.g. a church, scout leader, youth organization) knew or should have known that the perpetrator was a risk to children.
-However, many insurance policies have provisions that are intended to eliminate or limit the amount of insurance coverage for this specific type of claim.
-Hence, it is particularly important to also work with an attorney with experience in sorting through the complicated language and provisions in insurance policies.
-It does no good to win your case, unless your attorney can make sure the judgment will be paid.
-Our attorneys know how to win . . . and also how to collect.
+- Available Insurance: An attorney may be able to obtain insurance funds if an organization knew that an abuser was a threat.
+However, many insurance policies eliminate or limit the amount of insurance coverage for this specific type of claim.
+Hence, it is especially important to work with an attorney with experience sorting through the complex language in insurance policies.
+If your attorney cannot guarantee that the guilty party will pay the judgement, then it does no good to win your case.
+Luckily, our attorneys know how to collect in addition to knowing how to win.

 At Monsees & Mayer, P.C., in Kansas City, Missouri, we take sexual abuse cases seriously.
-As forceful but compassionate trial lawyers, we have won many significant cases on behalf of abuse victims.
+As forceful but caring trial lawyers, we have won many significant cases on behalf of abuse victims.
 The cases are emotionally charged.
-The victims may be reluctant to talk about their own tragedy.
-Law enforcement may not fully cooperate in civil litigation, and the perpetrator may rely on his or her rights to remain silent, further complicating proof of the case.
+The victims may be less than willing to talk about their own tragedy.
+Law enforcement may not fully cooperate in civil litigation.
+The perpetrator may rely on his or her rights to remain silent, further complicating proof of the case.
 Nonetheless, our extensive experience includes successes involving:

 - Abuse cases against numerous churches;